-Mercaptopurine is an immunosuppressant anti-metabolite used either alone or, more commonly, in combination with other agents (usually corticosteroids) to influence the immune response.
+Azathioprine is used as an immunosuppressant anti-metabolite either alone or, more commonly, in combination with other agents (usually corticosteroids) to influence the immune response.
 Therapeutic effect may be evident only after weeks or months and can include a steroid sparing effect, thereby reducing the toxicity associated with high dosage and prolonged usage of corticosteroids.